jlebedeva/wwc-clojure/README.md

     git@github.com:jlebedeva/wwc-clojure.git

-Select **Leiningen** as the option to import the project and accept defaults for all other choices.

 ## Code

 The project has a single namespace **wwc-clojure.core**.
 The implementation allows to play the 15-puzzle game in REPL.